batsimadz/Sankofa-Display/fontbakery/fontbakery-report.md

  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
  * U+02E0 MODIFIER LETTER SMALL GAMMA: not included in any glyphset definition
  * U+02EE MODIFIER LETTER DOUBLE APOSTROPHE: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: cherokee, math, tifinagh, coptic
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: tifinagh, cherokee, math, coptic
  * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
- * U+0307 COMBINING DOT ABOVE: try adding one of: syriac, math, old-permic, canadian-aboriginal, malayalam, tai-le, coptic, tifinagh
+ * U+0307 COMBINING DOT ABOVE: try adding one of: canadian-aboriginal, syriac, tai-le, tifinagh, math, malayalam, old-permic, coptic
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
- * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
+ * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
  * U+030D COMBINING VERTICAL LINE ABOVE: not included in any glyphset definition
  * U+030F COMBINING DOUBLE GRAVE ACCENT: not included in any glyphset definition
  * U+0310 COMBINING CANDRABINDU: not included in any glyphset definition